 As part of a multi-disciplinary project, I am investigating the changes in diversity and distribution of mesophotic reefs in BIOT, in relation to depth and oceanographic drivers.
 I will be assessing the genetic connectivity of scleractinian coral species across the depth gradient from shallow to mesophotic depths to determine the potential of mesophotic reefs to resupply shallow reefs with larvae following mortality.

 Mesophotic coral ecosystems are truly fascinating.
 They are relatively unexplored and we have so much to learn about their diversity and ecology.

 Sentinel Species ResearchReef Manta Rays in the Indian Ocean Region

 Coral Reef ResilienceMesophotic Reefs in the Indian Ocean Region

 Coral Reef ResilienceInternal Waves as an Oceanographic Driver of Ecosystem Variability

-Alongside my work in BIOT, I am interested in how patterns of species diversity and population connectivity vary with depth in the deep sea.
-I am also involved in the use of molecular and modelling techniques to inform conservation and management of the marine environment.
+I am also interested in how patterns of species diversity vary with depth in the deep sea, the horizontal and vertical connectivity of populations, and the implications of these aspects on the conservation and management of the marine environment.